kirankumars019/Stock-Market-Data-Pipeline-Using-Apache-Kafka/README.md

   Extensions can include storing consumer output in S3 and querying with Athena.

-Key Features
+Key Features:

-  Clean ingestion pipeline using Kafka
+  1. Clean ingestion pipeline using Kafka
-  •	 Resilient consumer with safe deserialization
+  2. Resilient consumer with safe deserialization
-  •	 Easy setup on AWS EC2 or local Kafka
+  3. Easy setup on AWS EC2 or local Kafka
-  •	 Beginner-friendly code structure
+  4. Beginner-friendly code structure
-  •	Ready for extension into full ETL or analytics workflows
+  5. Ready for extension into full ETL or analytics workflows